 One of PC's greatest RPGs is getting a sequel made by the creators of another one of the best RPGS of all time.
 It's been almost 20 years since Baldur's Gate concluded in Throne of Bhaal, but Larian Studios is finally taking us back to the Sword Coast.
-After a couple of delays, Baldur's Gate 3 now out in Early Access and receiving regular patches and updates, but there's still a long way to go before it's finished.
+Baldur's Gate 3 is currently in Early Access and receiving regular patches and updates.

-Despite the name and embracing the rules of D&D, Baldur's Gate 3 is still a distinctly Larian game.
+Despite embracing the rules of D&D, Baldur's Gate 3 is a distinctly Larian game.
 Combat is turn-based, for instance, which makes it more like D&D but less like Baldur's Gate.
 And like Original Sin 2, It's a systemic RPG that compels you to experiment, trying to capture some of the freeform adventuring that you might get up to in a tabletop game.

 What's the Baldur's Gate 3 release date?